 In 1988, the White House was accredited as a museum.

-On May 20, 1995, the United States Secret Service closed off Pennsylvania Avenue to vehicular traffic in front of the White House.
+On May 20, 1995, as a response to the Oklahoma City bombing, the United States Secret Service closed off Pennsylvania Avenue to vehicular traffic in front of the White House.

 Until 1999, the Eisenhower Executive Office Building was called the Old Executive Office Building.

-After the September 11, 2001, attacks, the closure of Pennsylvania Avenue was made permanent, along with closing E Street between the South Portico of the White House and the Ellipse.
+After the September 11, 2001 attacks, security measures around the White House were increased, including making the closure of Pennsylvania Avenue to vehicular traffic permanent and closing E Street between the South Portico and the Ellipse.

-In 2003, the Bush administration reinstalled solar thermal heaters to heat water for landscape maintenance personnel and for the presidential pool and spa.
+In 2003, the Bush administration reinstalled solar thermal heaters to heat water for landscape maintenance personnel and the presidential pool and spa, along with solar photovoltaic panels on the maintenance facility roof.

-On May 12, 2005, the White House was evacuated due to an unauthorized aircraft approaching the grounds.
-The pilot, a student, was forced to land by fighter jets and a helicopter.
+On May 12, 2005, the White House was evacuated after an unauthorized aircraft approached the grounds.
+The aircraft was forced to land by two F-16 fighter jets and a Black Hawk helicopter, and the pilot was identified as a student who accidentally breached White House grounds.

 During the 2005 presidential inauguration, NASAMS (Norwegian Advanced Surface-to-Air Missile System) units were used to patrol the airspace over Washington, D.C.
-The same units have been used since to protect the president and airspace around the White House.
+These units have since been used to protect the president and all airspace around the White House.

 On June 23, 2006, a century-old American Elm tree on the north side of the White House grounds fell during a storm.

-In 2007, renovations were completed on the press briefing room, adding fiber optic cables and LCD screens at a cost of $8 million.
+In 2007, renovations of the press briefing room were completed, adding fiber optic cables and LCD screens.

 In 2007, the White House was ranked second on the American Institute of Architects list of America's Favorite Architecture.